yunustiras/k8s-vagrant-virtualbox/README.md

 4. Install k8s control plane
 5. Initialize cluster with Flannel CIDR block & install Flannel
 6. Join the nodes to the master
 7. Create and copy the SSH key to all machines so you can SSH to any node from the Master.
-Add names & IPs to the local hosts file on each master and node
+Add names & IPs to the local hosts file on each master and node.
+Create alias in vagrant home for kubectl...just use k
 8. Make required Ubuntu OS mods for the cluster to function properly

 ## Dependencies